 Benjamin Hoff – The Tao of Pooh

 Winnie the Pooh has a Way about him, a way of doing things where things just seem to work themselves out without much effort.
 As Benjamin Hoff shows, Pooh’s Way is strangely close to the ancient Chinese principles of Taoism.
 While Eeyore frets, and Piglet hesitates, and Owl pontificates, Pooh just is.
 This is a great little book that explores Taoism through the wisdom of the Bear of Little Brain, at the same time as exploring Winnie the Pooh through the lens of Taoism.
 It contains the original illustrations by E.H.
 Shephard and loads of quotes from the books by A.A.
 Milne.
 Benjamin Hoff demonstrates the basic principles of Taoism through the exploits and adventures of Pooh and his friends, and invents more (just for fun).
 A great introduction to Taoist principles whether you’re a fan of Pooh or not (and why wouldn’t you be?!).
-Full review here.
+Read the full review here.

 Catherine G. Lucas – In Case of Spiritual Emergency

 A spiritual emergency happens when the natural process of awakening becomes too much and you’re plunged into crisis.
 Sometimes called a Dark Night of the Soul, they can be triggered by spiritual practice, loss of faith, overwhelming daily struggles, the death of a loved one, and even childbirth.
 Unfortunately, spiritual emergencies are often misdiagnosed as straightforward cases of psychosis, depression or mental breakdown.
 The spiritual part of the experience is ignored which cuts the sufferer off from learning the deeper lessons of the process they are going through.
 This book provides a map to help you through the crisis using first-hand accounts from individuals who have lived through it.
 There are also chapters on the medical and scientific background of awakening, and a summary of research into altered states of consciousness.
 This is a great book for anyone going through a spiritual emergency, written from personal experience, with understanding and compassion.
 Read the full review here.

 Caroline Myss – Anatomy of the Spirit